-While not technically running, GlideCyclists experience a sensation like running and refer to this activity as either “GlideCycling”, “Gliding” or “running on their GlideCycle”.
+While not exactly like running, GlideCyclists experience a sensation like running and refer to this activity as either “GlideCycling”, “Gliding” or “running on their GlideCycle”.

 As with other sports, practice and regular training will help you to enjoy your GlideCycle experiences and achieve personal goals.
 Although many new GlideCyclists will report that learning to operate a GlideCycle™ is simple, keep in mind that when learning a new sport, muscular adaptations and skill development generally take weeks or months to occur.
 In fact, GlideCyclists have noticed strength, speed and skill development continuing well over a year from the first experience.
 Many never imagined what they would accomplish on the GlideCycle: